Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games

 \section{Numerical Example}

-In this section, we demonstrate the Bayesian MIRL method developed in the previous sections on a two-player stochastic game modeled on soccer.
-Though styled after soccer abstractions in \cite{Littman1994,Beling2013}, the game considered here is richer in that it models an action {\em shoot}, which is a direct attempt to score through a ball kick.
+In this section, we illustrate the BMIRL method developed in the previous sections on a two-player stochastic game modeled on soccer, and compare results with those obtained from d-MIRL and IRL.
+Though styled after soccer abstractions in \cite{Littman1994}, the game considered here is richer in that it models an action {\em shoot}, which is a direct attempt to score through a ball kick.